Survivors introduced at the Atlanta Camp from the television show The Walking Dead:

 - He loses his right hand after having to use a hacksaw to cut it off so he can get out of handcuffs that were keeping him from escaping the horde of hallucinatory walkers looking to invite him for dinner, in the first season.

 - He had two of his fingers bit off by The Governor in Episode 15 of Season 3.

-- And Then Merle Was A Walker: After being shot by the Governor in "This Sorrowful Life".
+- And Then John Was a Zombie: After being shot by the Governor in "This Sorrowful Life".
 Daryl reluctantly puts him down by the end of the episode.

 - Artificial Limbs: Merle ended up with a "replacement" after creating it.
 He replaced his missing hand with a contraption of things he found together inside a medical warehouse.

 - Ascended Extra: He disappears from the show almost entirely for Season 1 and 2, but returns in Season 3 as a member of the main cast.

 - Asshole Victim: When he's left handcuffed to a rooftop in Season 1.
 Averted when he actually dies in Season 3, as by that point he had redeemed himself and was in the process of helping out the group.

 - Asskicking Equals Authority: He apparently believes in this, attempting to take over the scavenging group in Atlanta after beating up T-Dog.
 Luckily, Rick had something to say about that.

 - The Atoner: When he lets Michonne go free and decides to take down as much of Woodbury that he can.